Euthanasia and assisted suicide in Canada: Bill C-14

 As required by the 2015 Supreme Court decision, Justice Minister Jody Wilson-Raybould tabled a bill in parliament in April 2016 to amend the Criminal Code to allow euthanasia.
 Bill C-14 "create[s] exemptions from the offences of culpable homicide, of aiding suicide and of administering a noxious thing, in order to permit medical practitioners and nurse practitioners to provide medical assistance in dying and to permit pharmacists and other persons to assist in the process".
 The bill restricted euthanasia only to mentally competent adults with "enduring and intolerable suffering" and in cases where death is reasonably foreseeable.
 It also mandated a 10-day reflection period.

 After the House of Commons passed Bill C-14 that would allow for euthanasia, it was debated in the Senate in mid-June 2016.
 Initially, that chamber amended the bill, expanding eligibility for euthanasia.
 When it became apparent that the elected House of Commons would not accept the amendment, a final vote was held on 18 June.
 At that time, a majority agreed with the restrictive wording provided by the House of Commons indicating that "only patients suffering from an incurable illness whose natural death is 'reasonably foreseeable' are eligible for a medically assisted death", as summarized by the Toronto Star.

-Some opponents to the law indicate that the Carter v.
-Canada (Attorney General) decision was broader, including desperately ill individuals and not only those who are terminally ill or near death.
+Some opponents to the law indicate that the Carter v Canada (AG) decision was broader, including desperately ill individuals and not only those who are terminally ill or near death.
 The House of Commons did accept a few Senate amendments, such as requiring that patients be counseled about alternatives including palliative care and barring beneficiaries from acting in the euthanasia.
 Senators such as Serge Joyal who disagree with the restrictive wording believe that the provinces should refer the issue to the Supreme Court of Canada for an opinion in order to preclude the need for individuals to proceed with such an Appeal and incur the significant expense of doing so.

 There was also a debate on the issue of suicide in Indigenous communities with MP Robert-Falcon Ouellette (Liberal) voting against the government on C-14.
-This was the first instance of a government backbencher voting against their party.
 Ouellette believes that large-scale changes to social norms like euthanasia should move very slowly because the impacts will be felt differently across Canada and societies.

-Truchon v.
-Attorney General of Canada
+Truchon v Attorney General of Canada

 On 11 September 2019, the Superior Court of Quebec declared that restricting euthanasia to those whose death is reasonably foreseeable violated the Charter's guarantee to "life, liberty, and security of the person" as well as the Charter's guarantee of "equal protection" under the law.
 The ruling declared the reasonably foreseeable clause in the federal euthanasia legislation to be unconstitutional.
 Neither the Attorney General of Canada or the Attorney General of Quebec appealed the decision.